 What does it mean to keep the Torah better than the scribes and the Pharisees?
 There are both material and spiritual requirements.
-In Matthew 23:23, Yshua said it was right for the scribes and the Pharisees to pay their tithes according to the letter of the Torah, but they had neglected the weightier matters of Torah, including justice, mercy, and faith.
-Yshua said it is good that the scribes and the Pharisees pay their tithes according to the letter of the Torah, but to do so in the right Spirit (His Spirit).
+In Matthew 23:23, Yeshua said it was right for the scribes and the Pharisees to pay their tithes according to the letter of the Torah, but they had neglected the weightier matters of Torah, including justice, mercy, and faith.
+Yeshua said it is good that the scribes and the Pharisees pay their tithes according to the letter of the Torah, but to do so in the right Spirit (His Spirit).

 Mattityahu (Matthew) 23:23

 23 “Woe to you, scribes and Pharisees, hypocrites!
-For you pay tithe of mint and anise and cummin, and have neglected the weightier matters of the law: justice and mercy and faith.
+For you pay tithe of mint and anise and cumin, and have neglected the weightier matters of the law: justice and mercy and faith.
 These you ought to have done, without leaving the others undone.”

-But if there is no temple today, then why did Yshua tell us that tithing was good?
+But if there is no temple today, then why did Yeshua tell us that tithing was good?
 It is because the purpose of the tithe is to fund the Great Commission, the ultimate purpose of which is not just to bring the lost sheep of the house of Israel home, and not just to build a temple, but to expand the Melchizedekian order indefinitely, until it fills the whole earth.
 The reality is that such a spiritual war campaign takes funding, and we are the source.

 Yeshayahu (Isaiah) 9:7